-A bi-monthly newsletter of information on international justice and peace issues.
+A bi-monthly newsletter on international justice and peace issues.

 Debbie Northern, Maryknoll Lay Missioner in El Paso Texas reflects on the many epiphanies that stemmed from her mission work